 How to Create Small file Undo Tablespace

-Similar to other two tablespaces i.e. Permanent and Temporary tablespace which we have discussed in the previous two tutorials, undo tablespace can also be created as small file as well as big file tablespace.
+Similar to other two tablespaces i.e. Permanent and Temporary tablespace which we have discussed in the previous two tutorials, undo tablespace can also be created as a small file as well as a big file tablespace.

 Since we are creating an undo tablespace thus we will use CREATE UNDO TABLESPACE clause.

 DATAFILE ‘C:\APP\TBSP_DEMO\tbsp_undo.dbf’ SIZE 100M

 The create undo statement is slightly different than the others which we have done so far.
 So let’s delve deeper into this statement and see what we have done here.

 The first line is self-explanatory, here we are creating a small file undo tablespace by the name of tbsp_undo.

 In the second line we have our data file clause using which I have added a data file tbsp_unod.dbf to our undo tablespace which has initial size 100MB.
 As it’s a small file tablespace therefore we can add multiple data files into it which is not true in case of a big file tablespace which can have maximum of 1 data file.
 For the simplicity of the demonstration here I have added only one data file.